untold-titan/untold-titan/README.md

  - I'm from Canada. 🍁
  - Favorite video games?
 Portal 2, Destiny 2 and Cyberpunk 2077
  - I enjoy participating in hackathons!
  - My favorite music genre is EDM/Techno.
 Favorite artists would be: 1.
 DECO*27 2.
-Embark Studios 3.
-Bad Computer
+KIRA 3.
+Bad Computer 4.
+GIGA 5.
+Embark Studios
  - I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Gwen-Pool.
 My favorite (non-mythic/legendary) pokemon is Iron Valiant (specifically the shiny variant), followed by Sylveon (I love gen 4 and 9), and my favorite legendary is Rayquaza.